joerg-pfruender/joerg-pfruender.github.io/_posts/2022-07-20-build_in_docker.md

     --volume=$(pwd):$(pwd):rw,z -w $(pwd) \
     --volume=/var/run/docker.sock:/var/run/docker.sock \  # add map the docker socket as a volume into your docker container --volume=${HOME}/.docker:/home/jenkins/.docker \      # add map the .docker directory into the the build user's home directory: In this case, the user name was "jenkins".
 This is necessary, if the build cannot pull images from a docker repository, that needs credentials.
-    --group-add 999 \   # might help with some access problems --privileged \      # might help with some privilege problems --net=host \        # should usually not be used, but sometimes it can help if you have routing problems, e.g. because of working in a VPN gradle:jdk17-alpine /bin/sh -c "./gradlew build --info --stacktrace"
+    --group-add 999 \   # add the number of the group to which /var/run/docker.sock belongs INSIDE the container --privileged \      # might help with some privilege problems --net=host \        # should usually not be used, but sometimes it can help if you have routing problems, e.g. because of working in a VPN gradle:jdk17-alpine /bin/sh -c "./gradlew build --info --stacktrace"